NFDI4Energy/SMECS/README.rst

 #.  **Metadata Extraction Stage**
      * **Metadata Extraction:** Gather metadata from various sources.
      * **API Interactions:** Use GitHub and GitLab APIs to fetch relevant metadata.
-     * **Data Parsing:** Analyze and parse the retrieved metadata for further processing.
+     * **Data Parsing:** Analyze the retrieved metadata and translate it into CodeMeta Metadata for further processing.
 #.  **Visualization and Curation Stage**
      * **Visualization:** Extracted metadata is displayed in a structured form.
      * **User Interface:** Interactive and simple UI for exploring the extracted and curated metadata.